wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 ## Create AKS Dev user account & assign to appdev group

-The following command prompts you for the UPN and sets it to AAD_DEV_UPN so it can be used in a later command:
+The following command prompts you for the UPN and sets it to AAD_DEV_UPN so it can be used in a later for example user@your-subdomain.onmicrosoft.com
+command:
 ```
 echo "Please enter the UPN for application developers: " && read AAD_DEV_UPN
 echo $AAD_DEV_UPN